 Here are some of my favourite chick lit authors to keep an eye out for if you’re looking for books to read on holiday – including their latest novels which I’ve immensely enjoyed in all cases.

-I spent September to December of last year reading Paige Toon’s entire back-catalog after I read her most recent book The One We Fell in Love With while I was travelling in August.
+I read Paige Toon’s entire back-catalog after I reading her most recent book The One We Fell in Love With while I was travelling through Europe in August.
 I never saw the twist at the heart of the story coming – it absolutely blew me away.

 I’d read many of Paige’s books before but realised the number of character crossovers I’d missed and took the opportunity to start at the beginning and read them from start to finish.

 Her female lead characters are intelligent, passionate and successful but I didn’t love all the books.
 I resonated much more with the stories of some of the characters (Lucy, Bronte and Bridget) than others, finding Pictures of Lily and One Perfect Summer boring, and the teenage sections of their story lines a drag.

 Like a lot of easy to read chick-lit you see the ending coming 80% of the time.
 In the 20% you don’t there seem to be follow-up short stories where the presumed ending eventuates anyway.
 I’ve pre-ordered her next book Five Years From Now which will be released in May.

 Reading Me Before You, the story of the relationship between Will, a wealthy suddenly disabled young man and Louisa, his caregiver had me captivated and resulted in me bawling my eyes out.
 Watching the movie several years later sadly didn’t have the same effect so if you’ve seen it – definitely read the book.